 Fantastic single player mode filled with secrets and many different paths to chose.
 Like any respectable player who owned this game, I explored every possible path one could take.
 Such a deep gameplay experience.
 Couple that with an awesome multiplayer mode, and you got yourself a classic.

 6. The Legend of Zelda: Twilight Princess (Nintendo Wii)

 For the first time since Ocarina of Time, a Zelda game actually went back to giving me flutters of delight and wonder.
 I was excited every time I turned on my Wii back in 2006, because this version of Hyrule was done to near perfection.
 As gimmicky as the Wii is/was, Twilight Princess had the most fluid experience ever utilized with the Wiimote.
-Even the possibly shitty concept of turning into a wolf version of Link was nailed, and didn’t seem shitty at all in execution.
+Even the possibly crappy concept of turning into a wolf version of Link was nailed, and didn’t seem bad at all in execution.
 It also touts the best visuals ever for a Zelda game, and in my opinion the best and most impactful story.
 I couldn’t be more excited to blow the dust off my Wii in less than two weeks and dominate Skyward Sword when it comes out.

 5. Rock Band (Playstation3)

 Here are a few reasons why people don’t like Rock Band: